vsuthichai/paraphraser/README.md

 * Semeval
 * And more!

-I have not included the dataset as part of this repo.
+I have not included the aggregated dataset as part of this repo.
 If you're curious and would like to know more, contact me.
-Pretrained embeddings come from John Wieting's [para-nmt-50m](https://github.com/jwieting/para-nmt-50m) project.
+Pretrained embeddings come from [John Wieting](http://www.cs.cmu.edu/~jwieting)'s [para-nmt-50m](https://github.com/jwieting/para-nmt-50m) project.

 ### Training